ErBharatMalhotra/Insight_Engine/README.md

 *   It relies on public, free APIs which may have rate limits or latency.
 *   No API keys are stored or required.
 *   All generation happens on the fly.
+*   This project is intended for learning and creative exploration purposes only.

 ---